Trinity Beach - Smithfield

 Trinity Beach - Smithfield lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Trinity Beach - Smithfield's population was around 19,733 as of November 2025, according to AreaSearch's analysis.
-This figure reflects an increase of 2,942 people since the 2021 Census, which reported a population of 16,791.
-The change is inferred from the estimated resident population of 19,437 in June 2024 and an additional 653 validated new addresses since the Census date.
-This results in a density ratio of 894 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Trinity Beach - Smithfield's growth rate of 17.5% since the 2021 census exceeded the SA4 region (7.8%) and the non-metro area, marking it as a growth leader in the region.
-Interstate migration contributed approximately 59.8% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Trinity Beach-Smithfield's population is 20,795 as of February 2026.
+This figure reflects an increase of 4,004 people since the 2021 Census, which reported a population of 16,791.
+The growth was inferred from ABS' estimated resident population of 19,422 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 943 persons per square kilometer.
+Trinity Beach-Smithfield's growth rate of 23.8% since the 2021 Census exceeded the SA4 region (8.5%) and Rest of Qld, making it a growth leader.
+Interstate migration contributed approximately 59.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast, with Trinity Beach - Smithfield expected to increase by 6,439 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 31.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 using a base year of 2022 for each age cohort.
+Based on projected demographic shifts, Trinity Beach-Smithfield is forecast to increase by 6,439 persons to 2041, reflecting an overall increase of 24.4% over the 17 years.

 Frequently Asked Questions - Population